 Why does it go so well with whiskey?
-This could be because it was created specifically to chase whiskey.
+This could be because it was created specifically to chase whiskey (you can also use it to make some pretty amazing cocktails).
 It’s become a mainstream drink that many enjoy on its own, of course, but it was initially invented by two brothers in Tennessee who wanted something better to chase their whiskey with.
 They didn’t intend to get into the soft drink industry or create the next best soda – that was an accident!

 Back in the 1940s when brothers Ally and Barney Hartman liked drinking whiskey, but much of it wasn’t quite as smooth as it is these days.
 They took the typical chasers to the next level, creating a lemon/lime soda made with real sugar.
 It was named Mountain Dew after an old nickname for moonshine.

 For a while, Mountain Dew was known for its association with booze.
 It all changed when Pepsi bought the brand in 1964 and very successfully brought it to a different market.